-Investors looking to acquire immovable property in Cyprus may acquire it directly on their names or through a Cyprus private limited liability company with shares.
+Investors looking to acquire immovable property in Cyprus may acquire it directly using their names or through a Cyprus private limited liability company with shares.

 The Acquisition of Immovable Property (Aliens) Law (Cap.
-109, as amended) imposes restrictions on the acquisition of real estate property in Cyprus by third country nationals (including any Cyprus companies controlled by them) and as stated above, a Council of Ministers permission may be required.
-There are no restrictions on real estate acquisitions by EU citizens; therefore, nationals of EU member states (either personally, or through legal entities registered and tax residents in Cyprus) can register as many properties as they wish on their name.
-It should be noted that obtaining the relevant permit is a straightforward procedure, and permission is easily obtained (provided that the relevant conditions set by the Acquisition of Immovable Property (Aliens) Law are met) to all bona fide purchasers.
+109, as amended) imposes restrictions on the acquisition of real estate property in Cyprus by third-country nationals (including any Cyprus companies controlled by them) and, as stated above, permission from the Council of Ministers may be required.

-The acquisition of property is defined by the above-mentioned Law as either the purchase of a freehold property or the acquisition of a lease exceeding 33 years.
+There are no restrictions on real estate acquisitions by EU citizens; therefore, nationals of EU Member States (either personally, or through legal entities registered and tax residents in Cyprus) can register as many properties as they wish on their name.
+Notably, obtaining the relevant permit is a straightforward procedure, and permission is readily obtained (provided that the relevant conditions set by the Acquisition of Immovable Property (Aliens) Law are met) for all bona fide purchasers.
+The acquisition of property is defined by the Acquisition of Immovable Property (Aliens) Law as either the purchase of a freehold property or the acquisition of a lease exceeding 33 years.